 On to your next destination: Kyoto!

-Make your way to the Hiroshima train station for your next bullet train that you will take without a guide.
-Your next Adventure Leader will be waiting for you at Kyoto Station.
+This morning, you’ll make your way to the Hiroshima train station for your next bullet train that you will take without a guide.
+Your next Adventure Leader will be waiting for you at Kyoto Station!

-Start the afternoon off with some traditional meditation.
-Discover your inner peace with a Zen Buddhist monk who will take you on a journey of tranquillity, during a meditation class at the Daisen-In Temple.
+You’ll start the afternoon off with some traditional meditation.
+Discover your inner peace with a Zen Buddhist monk, who will take you on a journey of tranquillity in a meditation class at the Daisen-In Temple.
 Afterwards, explore the temple, and enjoy an informal tea ceremony with volunteers from the temple.

-Later, you will head to Kyoto’s most iconic site: The Golden Pavilion at the Kinkaku-ji Zen Buddhist Temple.
-Walk around the lake and be mesmerized by the shimmering golden reflection of the pavilion on the water.
+Later, you will head to Kyoto’s most iconic site: the Golden Pavilion at the Kinkaku-ji Zen Buddhist Temple.
+Walk around the lake and be mesmerised by the shimmering golden reflection of the Pavilion on the water.

-In the evening, you will have the option to visit the theatre at Gion Corner where you’ll see a show of traditional Japanese performances.
-The program includes real geisha performing their traditional arts, as well as other Japanese performances of comedy, spoken word and dance.
+In the evening, you will have the option to visit the theatre at Gion Corner, where you’ll see a show of traditional Japanese performances.
+The programme includes real geisha performing their traditional arts, as well as other Japanese performances of comedy, spoken word and dance.
 The various performances have English translations in the accompanying program.
-(We recommend queuing for the show at least 1 hour in advance.)
+(We recommend arriving in advance to queue for entry to the show.)

 Day 9 – Kyoto:

-In the morning, wander down quaint, hillside streets until you reach the stunning 1,200-year-old Kiyomizu Dera temple, from where you’ll enjoy postcard-worthy views over Kyoto.
-After, stroll through the Higashiyama District, one of the city’s best-preserved historic districts, where you can get some souvenirs from traditional merchant shops.
+In the morning, wander down quaint, hillside streets until you reach the stunning 1,200-year-old Kiyomizu Dera temple – from here, you’ll enjoy postcard-worthy views over Kyoto.
+After this, stroll through the Higashiyama District, one of the city’s best-preserved historic districts, where you can get some souvenirs from traditional merchant shops.

 In the afternoon, you will visit the district of Arashiyama, on the Western outskirts of Kyoto.
 You will also navigate through Arashiyama’s lush bamboo forests.

-Later, you will move on to the Tenryu-Ji Temple, one of the most important Zen temples.
-Here, you’ll walk around the temple’s gardens, that are a real show-stopper.
+Later, you will move on to the Tenryu-Ji Temple, one of the most important Zen temples in Japan.
+Here, you’ll walk around the temple’s showstopping gardens.
 Designed in the 14th century, they have survived fires and wars, remaining in pristine condition for centuries.
-Whilst there, make sure to look into the Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you as you walk past.
+Whilst there, make sure to look into the Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you as you walk past!

-You’ll have the option to climb up to the Arashiyama Monkey Park.
-This is where you can feed mischievous monkeys or simply enjoy the panoramic views of Kyoto below.
+You’ll also have the option to climb up to the Arashiyama Monkey Park, where you can feed mischievous monkeys or just enjoy the panoramic views of Kyoto below.